olaamb/olaamb/README.md

 -->

-⚡ Switched from a 10 year career in healthcare where I a degree to become a programmer
+⚡ Switched from a 10 year long career in healthcare where I have a degree to become a programmer

 👊 Ready for completely new (and frightening) challenges in the world of IT 😅